jzebker/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-Visualize campaign outcomes with respect to their launch date in excel using a pivot table and a line chart.
+Visualize theater campaign outcomes with respect to their launch date in Excel using a pivot table and a line chart.
 Populate the pivot table with the fields seen in the image below.

 <p align="center">
   <img width="356" alt="Screen Shot 2021-06-22 at 5 32 28 PM" src="https://user-images.githubusercontent.com/84994321/123016603-dbfc8980-d37f-11eb-9afe-9bb9c5dc86e9.png" />